quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

   --o-visualization taxa-bar-plots_16S_SKLEARN.qzv
 ```

-# Step 5: Generating a phylogenetic tree
+# STEP5: Generating a phylogenetic tree
 We have to generate phylogenetic tree because QIIME2 support different phylogenetic diversity metrics, including Faith’s Phylogenetic Diversity and weighted and unweighted UniFrac.

 In addition to counts of features per sample (i.e., the data in the `FeatureTable[Frequency]` QIIME 2 artifact), these metrics require a rooted phylogenetic tree relating the features to one another.
 This information will be stored in a `Phylogeny[Rooted]` QIIME 2 artifact.
 To generate a phylogenetic tree we will use **align-to-tree-mafft-fasttree** pipeline from the q2-phylogeny plugin`.